bambooforest/APY313/1_introduction/README.md

 <figcaption aria-hidden="true">Create RMarkdown file.</figcaption>
 </figure>

 Give it a title or leave it “Untitled”.
-Hit OK.
+My suggestion call it “README” (all caps).
+Then hit OK.

 <figure>
 <img src="figures/3.png" alt="Give it a title." />